Taming Transformers for High-Resolution Image Synthesis: Experiments

 \section{Experiments}

-This section evaluates the ability of our approach to retain the advantages of transformers over their convolutional counterparts (Sec.~\ref{sec:psnailvstrafo}) while integrating the effectiveness of convolutional architectures to enable high-resolution image synthesis (Sec.~\ref{sec:four}).
-Furthermore, we investigate how codebook quality (Sec.~\ref{sec:wurst}) and codebook orderings (Sec.~\ref{sec:three}) affect our approach.

-Based on initial experiments, we choose the size of the codebook as $\vert \codebook \vert=1024$ and train all subsequent transformer models to predict sequences of length $16\cdot 16$, as this is the maximum feasible length to train a GPT2-medium architecture (307 M parameters) \cite{Radford2019LanguageMA} on a GPU with 12GB VRAM.
+\enlargethispage{1\baselineskip} This section evaluates the ability of our approach to retain the advantages of transformers over their convolutional counterparts (Sec.~\ref{sec:psnailvstrafo}) while integrating the effectiveness of convolutional architectures to enable high-resolution image synthesis (Sec.~\ref{sec:four}).
+Furthermore, in Sec.~\ref{sec:wurst}, we investigate how codebook quality affects our approach.
+We close the analysis by providing a quantitative comparison to a wide range of existing approches for generative image synthesis in Sec.~\ref{subsec:quantitative}.
+Based on initial experiments, we usually set $\vert \codebook \vert=1024$ and train all subsequent transformer models to predict sequences of length $16\cdot 16$, as this is the maximum feasible length to train a GPT2-medium architecture (307 M parameters) \cite{Radford2019LanguageMA} on a GPU with 12GB VRAM.
 More details on architectures and hyperparameters can be found in the appendix (Tab.~\ref{tab:vqaearchitecture} and Tab.~\ref{tab:hyperparameters}).